roger-luiz/roger-luiz/README.md

 ## About-me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/raw/master/Assets/Developer.gif" width="30px">

-- I'm currently focused on web development.
+- :computer: I'm currently focused on web development.
-- I'm currently studying: **VueJs** and **NodeJs**.
+- :rocket: I'm currently studying and going deeper: **CSS**, **VueJs** and **NodeJs**.
+- Studying to become a full stack Javascript developer
+- :eyes: Looking for an opportunity as an intern in the development area.
 - **Front-end, UI/UX, Back-end, Database.**
-- Looking for an opportunity as an intern in the development area.

 > You just have to get started